 I’ve felt the need to slow down and turn my attention back to the forgotten tasks inside the house that languished while I went outside and soaked up the sun.
 I’m ready to spend more time in quiet, curling my hands around a hot coffee in those inky dark hours without sunlight, exploring the pages of new cookbooks.

-So this rustic tart is my farewell to summer.
+This rustic peach frangipane tart is my farewell to summer.
 It was a good one – full of memories made and time spent together with family.
 We rebuilt our front porch with my dad’s help while my mom and aunt kept the garden tamed.
 My three year old learned to ride her pink bike with pedals.
 My older daughter overcame her fear of water and is *thisclose* to swimming on her own.
 We gathered with extended family at a lovely outdoor wedding on my grandpa’s island property.
 We logged a lot of time at the many parks, beaches and playgrounds in our area.
 We went on our first family camping trip with friends.
 Little milestones that held big joy.

 SAVEUR BLOG AWARDS